oliver-ricken/twitter_coronavirus/README.md

 The `visualize.py` file generates a bar graph of the results and stores the bar graph as a png file.
 The horizontal axis of the graph contains the keys of the input file, and the vertical axis of the graph contains the values of the input file.

 First, I ran `visualize.py` with the `--input_path` equal to the country file created in the reduce phase, and the `--key` set to `#coronavirus`.
-This gave me an idea of which countries sent the most tweets that in some way mentioned the coronavirus.
+This gave me an idea of which countries sent the most tweets that mentioned the coronavirus.
 Of course, the results are slightly skewed due to differences in population between the countries, but the result is still somewhat interesting.

 <img src=reduced.country_%23coronavirus_graph.png width=100% />